yashranka/homeAutomation/README.md

 The last 2 python files should be kept running on the machine 24/7.

+The website or an Android app is used to control our home.
+Also the app has the a feature to give commands using our voice & control the devices.
+Google speech to text is used to do this.

 The YouTube link for the video is https://youtu.be/VeYHimM9GVQ